An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-While being a Tweedie-type of result, equation (\ref{pmean1}) is inappropriate for the purpose of selection bias correction.
-Containing the term $E_{k-2}(2J|x)$, it is not susceptible to direct estimation by sample data.
-Although we can estimate $E_{k-2}(2J|x)$ by (\ref{xhat1}) and (\ref{xhat2}), both estimates are unsatisfactory due to the fact that their accuracy does not improve even with infinite amount of data.
-Here we obtain a formula for $E_{k-2}(2J|x)$ so that a ready-for-use Tweedie's formula can be derived.
+While being a Tweedie-type of result, (\ref{pmean1}) is not suitable for selection-bias correction, since $E_{k-2}(2J|x)$ is not directly estimable by sample data.
+Although we can estimate $E_{k-2}(2J|x)$ by (\ref{xhat1}) and (\ref{xhat2}), both estimates are unsatisfactory and their accuracy does not improve even with infinite amount of data.
+Here we present a formula for $E_{k-2}(2J|x)$ so that the Tweedie's formula (\ref{pmean2}) of Theorem \ref{pm_thm} can be obtained